heartbeat-medical/exporter-exercise/README.md

     - Job Completion: Updates job status

-**- `GetExportStatus`:** This retrieves a provided job object by their id from cache and returns the status, for when it exists/hasn't expired and throws an error for when it is not found.
+**- `GetExportStatus`:** This retrieves a provided job object by their id from cache and returns the status, for when it exists/hasn't expired and throws an error for when it is not foun d.

 **- `CancelExport (My Addition)`:** The function, cancels any specific pending job,
 - Closes the Streams
-- Updates the Status
+- Updates the Job Status

-**Tips**

-1. Read through the various files.
-2. Map out the high level system architecture and important functionality.
-3.  (optional) Add comments to the `src/exporter.ts` file.

-**What we are looking for**

-1. Clear explanations of what individual elements are.
-2. Some parts may be confusing, that's ok.
-We are looking for a thoughtful consideration of the different elements.
-3. Your approach to documentation.

 ### Task 2a 🛠

-**Please choose either 2a or 2b!**

 We need new functionality adding.
 In addition to starting and fetching the status of exports. **We would also like to cancel currently running exports**.
 Please implement this functionality.

-**Tips**

-1. _We are looking for a minimum working example_, try focus on getting to something working.
-   We can talk through your design and architecture decisions during the next interview.
-2. The cancel existing import functionality should ideally **stop** an existing import.
-So no further bytes are piped from data source to the cache.
-4. Bonus points for helpful test coverage on new code.

-### Task 2b 🧪

-**Please choose either 2a or 2b!**

-The engineer who implemented this functionality forgot to add tests.
-We would like to cover this feature with tests.
-Please add suitable tests for the exporter.

-**Tips**

-1. We are looking for how you approach testing code - be prepared to answer questions on why certain tests have been added!
-2. Test names should be descriptive and help us understand why you chose to write that test.
+**Implemented**

 ### Task 3 📈